19hours/sg-statutes/Acts/Competition Act.md

 67\.—(1) If the Commission —

-(a) has reasonable grounds for suspecting that the section 34 prohibition, the section 47 prohibition or the section 54 prohibition has been infringed but has not completed its investigations into the matter; and
+(a) has reasonable grounds for suspecting that the section 34 prohibition or the section 47 prohibition has been infringed but has not completed its investigations into the matter; and

+[23/2007 wef 01/07/2007]

 (b) considers that it is necessary for it to act under this section as a matter of urgency for the purpose —